wifisensing/PicoScenes-Manual/source/firsttry.rst

 Preliminary: How to specify which device we'd like to use?
 -----------------------------------------------------------------------------

-This was not a problems for previous CSI tools, because they only support one device.
+This was not a problem for the previous CSI tools, because they only support one device.
 In order to support multi-NIC concurrent operation in PicoScenes, an reliable and easy-to-use device (Wi-Fi NIC and SDR) naming system is required.
 For commercial Wi-Fi NICs and SDR, we bring different solutions.

 For Commercial Wi-Fi NICs